Rrantisi/ReadMe-Books-App/README.md

 ReadMe is a Digital Book App mainly focused on delivering coding-related books.
 Browse through our user-friendly interface to explore books about major coding languages or use the search bar OR drop-down category menu to search for other books.

-Acquire knowledge and embrace the convenience and flexibility of learning and reading on-the-go.
+Acquire knowledge and embrace the convenience and flexibility of learning and reading on-the-go!

-Let's get started!

 <p align="right">(<a href="#top">back to top</a>)</p>